OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 4. Predict habitat / occurrence probability across the region of interest (and perhaps for a future or past climate).

-Modeling species distribution is different from mapping quantitative soil properties and/or land surface temperature.
+Modeling species distribution is different from mapping quantitative soil properties and/or land surface temperature described in previous chapters.
 Species data comes with specific properties that include [@martinez2018species,@fois2018using]:

-- Typically occurrence-only data is available: biologists / ecologists often only record where some species was observed;
+- Typically occurrence-only records: biologists / ecologists often only record where some species was observed;
-- Species and their dynamics is complex; some species such as migratory birds change location seasonaly, some are more static;
+- Species and their dynamics is often complex: some species such as migratory birds change location seasonaly;
-- Modeling distribution of species such as birds or similar animals and insects in spacetime context is highly complex;
+- Modeling distribution of species such as birds or similar animals and insects in spacetime context is highly complex as various levels of chaotic behavior apply;

-In this chapter we provide a scalable framework for predicting either **probability of occurrence** and/or **species density** (number of individuals per area) using Ensemble ML and spatiotemporal data (time-series of images).
+In recent years there has been increasing interest in using Machine Learning for species distribution modeling, especially to model disease outbreaks.
 A review of ML methods for SDM is available also in @zhang2017review.
+In this chapter we describe a scalable framework for predicting species occurrences based on the Ensemble Machine Learning described in the previous chapters.
+The target variable we map is **probability of occurrence** and/or **species density** (number of individuals per area) using Ensemble.
+As covariates we use time-series of Earth Observation images and similar climatic and terrain-based images.

+Modeling species distribution using Ensemble ML is not trivial, however.
 In order to be able to interpolate species distribution, probability of occurrence and/or density of species in space-time using Ensemble ML, we can not simply use occurrence-only data.
 Instead, we need to provide enough training data on both occurrence and absence of